evelyneee/ellekit/README.md

 Use the Substrate API [header](https://github.com/theos/headers/blob/master/substrate.h) or the [libhooker](https://libhooker.com) API.
 You can also use the Swift functions directly

+### How to load ElleKit on startup
+See [here](./launchd-plist/LAUNCHDAEMON.md) for a guide on how to install a LaunchDaemon that loads ElleKit on startup.

 ### Building

 To build a dynamic library, use Xcode 14.
 To build the library, run `xcodebuild -target ellekit-mac` for a Mac library or `xcodebuild -target ellekit` for an iOS library.